build-error/Camera_streaming_rpi/README.md

 # License

-This project is intended for research, robotics, and educational purposes.
+This project is released under the MIT License.

+You are free to use, modify, and distribute this software for both academic and commercial purposes, provided that the original copyright notice and license are included.

+See the [LICENSE](LICENSE.md) file for the full license text.